-For many people, suicide can be viewed as a rational response to a diagnosis of Alzheimer’s or any other condition that removes the person’s opportunity to live pain-free and with dignity.
+In some circumstances, especially among the “elderly,” suicide can be viewed as a rational response to a condition that removes the person’s opportunity to live a pain-free, meaningful life.
 Pain is not always responsive to treatment and side effects of medications can be so horrific as to take away all quality of life.
-The view of all suicide decisions as irrational is based on values, not medicine or science.

 In 2015 the New York Times Magazine reported the suicide of Sandy Bem, a distinguished research psychologist diagnosed with Alzheimers.
 While she controlled her mind, she wanted to avoid the miserable life that lay ahead.

 In her book Never Say Die, Susan Jacoby describes a man who could no longer live alone, after living in solitude for many years and valuing his privacy; he stole his caregiver’s car keys, drove to a bridge, and jumped.
 She argues that he should have had easier access to death, not psychiatric treatment.

 Australian scientist David Goodall chose to die at age 104.
 He didn’t have a terminal illness or even a serious illness.
 But he’d just fallen in his own apartment, lying on the floor for two days till his housekeeper found him.
 His life was no longer meaningful.

 “At my age, and even rather less than my age, one wants to be free to choose the death and when the death is the appropriate time,” he said.

 These rational decisions are not the result of depression.

 During WWII, the CIA gave cyanide tablets to spy pilots who were in danger of crashing into POW camps.
 This may be a fantasy, but in some countries suicide pills were part of spy equipment.